phpMan > man > git-rev-list(1)

 $ git rev-list midpoint ^bar ^baz

 would be of roughly the same length.
-Finding the change which introduces a regression
+Finding the change which introduces a regression is

-the commit chain is of length one.
+commit chain is of length one.

 --bisect-vars

-This calculates the same as --bisect, except that refs in refs/bisect/ are not used,
+This calculates the same as --bisect, except that refs in refs/bisect/ are not used, and

-number of commits to be tested after bisect_rev is tested to bisect_nr, the expected
+commits to be tested after bisect_rev is tested to bisect_nr, the expected number of

-bisect_bad, and the number of commits we are bisecting right now to bisect_all.
+number of commits we are bisecting right now to bisect_all.

 --bisect-all

-This outputs all the commit objects between the included and excluded commits, ordered
+This outputs all the commit objects between the included and excluded commits, ordered by

-This is useful because it makes it easy to choose a good commit to test when you want
+This is useful because it makes it easy to choose a good commit to test when you want to

-to avoid to test some of them for some reason (they may not compile for example).
+avoid to test some of them for some reason (they may not compile for example).

 This option can be used along with --bisect-vars, in this case, after all the sorted